okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 ## Simple enrollment and authentication

-This section walks your through enrolling a user and authenticating that user.
+This section walks you through enrolling a user and authenticating that user.

 ### Open and test the Sign-In Widget